iturdikulov/notes/learning.md

 [[science|Science]] is source of knowledge and predictions about the world, and I want to learn it better.
-My main focus is on fundamental sciences and especially [[computer_science|computer science]].
+My main focus is on fundamental sciences and especially [[computer_science]].
 I'll describe my learning paths for each field in this section.

 **[[CS_learning_path|How I learn computer science]]**.
 Computer science help me to understand my profession (software engineer) better